-Emissions from managed soils, and emissions from lime and urea application in Latvia have been calculated by using methodologies presented in the 2006 IPCC Guidelines (Volume 4, Chapter 11).
-For estimation of N2O emissions from managed soils the Tier 1 methodology was used.
+Emissions from managed soils, as well as emissions from lime and urea application in Latvia have been calculated using methodologies presented in the 2006 IPCC Guidelines (Volume 4, Chapter 11).
+For estimating N2O emissions from managed soils, the Tier 1 methodology was used.
 Direct N2O emissions from agricultural soils have been calculated using the following equation according to the 2006 IPCC Guidelines (Equation 11.1, page 11.7):